twgenaux/twgenaux.github.io/ASTME1394MessagParsing/ASTME1394MessagParsing.md

 I played around mentally going through different ideas for a while until I realized that an ASTM record is in essence a recursive data structure, one recursion per separator.
 ASTM records have 3 separators; Field, Repeat-Field, and Components.
 Because it only has 3 delimiters, it is limited to only 3 levels of recursion.
 Note, HL7 2.x (Pipehat) has 4 separators and 4 levels of recursion.
 This code also supports HL7 2.x messages.

-The following output is from a program that was developed to explore two ideas; generically reading and writing ASTM messages, and using bi-directional maps to map database orders, patients, and results to create and read ASTM messages.
+The following output is from a program that was developed to explore two ideas; generically reading and writing ASTM messages, and using bi-directional maps (Translation Map) to map database orders, patients, and results to create and read ASTM messages.
 The program supports round-tripping, such that the extracted content from one message can be used to recreate the equivelent original message.
 This program also works with HL7 Version 2.5 message files.

 Input message: